broadinstitute/cromwell/docs/CommandLine.md

   -v, --type-version <value>
                            Workflow type version.
   -l, --labels <value>     Workflow labels file.
-  -p, --imports <value>    A directory or zipfile to search for workflow imports.
+  -p, --imports <value>    A zip file to search for workflow imports.
   -m, --metadata-output <value>
-                           An optional directory path to output metadata.
+                           An optional JSON file path to output metadata.
 ```

 Cromwell's Server and Run modes can be invoked with the `server` and `run` arguments respectively.
 More information on these Cromwell modes can be found in [Modes](Modes).